pve-loong64-port/proxmox-backup/docs/system-booting.rst

   # proxmox-boot-tool kernel pin 5.15.30-1-pve

 ..
-TIP:: The pinning functionality works for all Proxmox Backup systems, not only those using ``proxmox-boot-tool`` to synchronize the contents of the ESPs, if your system does not use ``proxmox-boot-tool`` for synchronizing, you can also skip the ``proxmox-boot-tool refresh`` call in the end.
+TIP:: The pinning functionality works for all Proxmox Backup Server systems, not only those using ``proxmox-boot-tool`` to synchronize the contents of the ESPs, if your system does not use ``proxmox-boot-tool`` for synchronizing, you can also skip the ``proxmox-boot-tool refresh`` call in the end.

 You can also set a kernel version to be booted on the next system boot only.
 This is useful, for example, to test if an updated kernel has resolved an issue,